Your Child's Asthma: Peak Flow Meters, Oximeters, and Spirometers

 your child's personal best peak flow, have your child take their peak flow measurement

-each day at the same time for 2 to 3 weeks, when the asthma is under control.
-The
+each day at the same time for 2 to 3 weeks.
+Do this when their asthma is under control.

-highest reading during this time is your child's peak flow.
+The highest reading during this time is your child's personal best peak flow.

-Your child's provider will use peak flow and spirometer results, discussed below,
+Your child's healthcare provider will use peak flow and spirometer results, discussed

 Your child's personal best peak flow may change over time.
-Talk with your child's
+Talk with their provider about

 When should a peak flow meter be used?